 “But what sort of marriage could you hope for?
 And you do intend to marry her, don’t you?”

 Searching the gathered crowd, Friedrich spotted a surprising mess of red curls.
 Yes, this must be her, the girl whose face was porcelain, her lips soft and pink; her green eyes fell on him, vibrant, honest.
 Ah, she was lovely.
 She reminded him somewhat of his sister—forest eyes, hair untamed—a spirit that simply wished to bolt.
-Were all the women he loved destined to be wild things?
-He wasn’t certain he could handle another forest girl.

 From the corner of his eye, Friedrich saw a familiar wave of blond hair, and he forgot everything else.